Laser Safety

 CAUTION: Use of controls or adjustments or performance of procedures other than those specified herein may result in exposure to hazardous levels of invisible laser radiation.

 • Fiber laser radiation is especially damaging to the eye if viewed directly.
-The PLS6MW & XLS10MWH™ laser systems employ a viewing window made with a green tinted layer and an optical density of 5+ for 1.06 microns laser radiation from fiber lasers and laminated safety glass to block 10.6 and 9.3 microns laser radiation from CO2 lasers.
+Certain laser systems employ a viewing window made with a green tinted layer and an optical density of 5+ for 1.06 microns laser radiation from fiber lasers and laminated safety glass to block 10.6 and 9.3 microns laser radiation from CO2 lasers.
 This viewing window will block transmission of both CO2 and fiber laser radiation, allowing safe observation of laser processing.
 Do not operate the laser system if the view port is damaged, with any of the doors removed or if any of the safety interlocks are defeated.

 • The intense light that appears during the laser engraving, marking or cutting process is the product of material combustion or vaporization.
 DO NOT STARE AT THIS INTENSE LIGHT FOR LONG PERIODS OF TIME OR VIEW DIRECTLY WITH OPTICAL INSTRUMENTS SUCH AS BINOCULARS OR MICROSCOPES